Accepting New Clients

 When she’s not working, you’ll likely find Kate swimming, reading a good book, or catching a beautiful sunset.

 Kate works Thursdays and Fridays.
-Her caseload is currently full for in-person appointments.
+She currently has an opening on Thursdays at 12pm.
 Please reach out to our clinic to be added to her waitlist, or to inquire about virtual OT appointments.